ApryseSDK/webviewer-react/README.md

   )
 ```
 **IMPORTANT:** You will need to host the library files which can be found in './node_modules/@pdftron/webviewer/public' then provide the URL to the `path` option at the place where you initialize WebViewer instance.
-After that, place the `<DocumentViewer />` or the `<DocumentViewerSimpleDisplay />` component in your app where you want to display the documents.
+After that, place the `<DocumentViewer />` or the `<DocumentViewerSimpleDisplay />` component in your app where you want to display your document.
 ```
-import { DocumentViewerSimpleDisplay } from ''
+import { DocumentViewerSimpleDisplay } from '@pdftron/webviewer-react'
 ...
   return (
     <>